Updated: January 30, 2026

 While natural gas is inexpensive, it’s also a fossil fuel, and burning even the most energy-efficient fossil fuels produces carbon dioxide and isn’t environmentally friendly.
 Burning natural gas also generates dangerous and potentially deadly carbon monoxide.
 Because of these factors, some homeowners consider switching to electric water heaters.

-Electric water heaters are more expensive to run, costing around 30% more than using natural gas as a fuel source.
-That means an average running cost of just over $60 per month for an electric water heater as opposed to $47 per month to run a natural gas water heater.
+Electric water heaters are more expensive to run, costing around 30% to operate.
+That means an average running cost of just over $60 per month for an electric water heater versus $47 for natural gas.

 How to Choose a Gas Water Heater